The Russia Investigations: Unanswered Questions In The Eye Of The Storm

 These also included the outreach to junior aide George Papadopoulos in London, to then-Sen. Jeff Sessions via the National Rifle Association and, most famously, through singer Emin Agalarov's publicist to Donald Trump Jr.

-At least one milestone already has been established on the other side of the eye wall that might clear up some of this: Flynn, who has pleaded guilty to lying to the FBI in exchange for his cooperation, is scheduled to be sentenced in mid-December.
+At least one milestone already has been established on the other side of the eyewall that might clear up some of this: Flynn, who has pleaded guilty to lying to the FBI in exchange for his cooperation, is scheduled to be sentenced in mid-December.

-The way that chapter ends might reveal more about Flynn's ties not only with Smith and Trump, but with the Russians who apparently began cultivating Flynn after his defenestration from the Defense Intelligence Agency.
+The way that chapter ends might reveal more about Flynn's ties not only with Smith and Trump, but also with the Russians who apparently began cultivating Flynn after his defenestration from the Defense Intelligence Agency.

 The pings

-Another big unresolved plot line in the Russia saga is over a putative Internet link between the Trump camp and Russia's Alpha Bank.
+Another big unresolved plotline in the Russia saga is over a putative Internet link between the Trump camp and Russia's Alpha Bank.

 The New Yorker concluded last week, based on some obtuse and highly technical reportage, that it might have been connected to some kind of clandestine communications link.
 But the story was so hedged and couched that it's difficult to know what to make of it all.